 Kratom Leaf Alkaloids

 In addition to testing for heavy metals and pathogens, our labs also check for the concentrations of specific plant alkaloids that naturally occur in the Kratom plant.
-Plant alkaloids are simply molecules that are present in the organic material of a given plant, such as its leaves, roots, stems, or bark.
+Plant alkaloids are simply molecules that are present in the natural material of a given plant, such as its leaves, roots, stems, or bark.
 For example, caffeine is an alkaloid that occurs naturally in the coffee plant (Coffea).

 [Fun fact: The Kratom plant has more than 20 identifiable alkaloids.]